Computerized adaptive tests based on new assessment formats research team:

 handle forced-choice (FC) item formats used in assessing noncognitive

-It introduces an adaptation of the G-DINA model for FC responses,
+traits.
+It introduces an adaptation of the G-DINA model for FC

-addressing limitations in Huang’s (2023) FC-DCM, particularly under
+responses, addressing limitations in Huang’s (2023) FC-DCM, particularly

 The proposed method is available in the R package cdmTools.